googlesamples/cardboard-unity/README.md

 ## Migration to Unity 5.6
 __The GVR Unity SDK will no longer support Unity versions older than 5.6 as of 1.50.__ Please upgrade to 5.6 via the following steps:
-1. Update the GVR Unity SDK to 1.60.
+1. Update the GVR Unity SDK to 1.40.
-2. Migrate to Unity 5.6.0f3.
+2. Migrate to Unity 5.6.0f3 or above.
 The SDK will import or remove all the necessary libraries.
-3. Update to GVR Unity SDK 1.50 when it becomes available.
+3. Update to GVR Unity SDK 1.50 or above.

 ## Repo Guide
 * __GoogleVRForUnity.unitypackage__.
 The GoogleVR Unity SDK for importing into Unity GoogleVR projects.